 - 1.1 This Statement of Community Involvement (SCI) sets out how and when Broadland District Council will involve communities and other stakeholders in the development of the documents making up its Development Plan.
 It also details how the Council expects developers with significant development proposals to engage communities and other stakeholders at the pre-application stage, and how the Council consults people during the application process. - 1.2 Local planning authorities in England and Wales are required, under Section 18 of the Planning & Compulsory Purchase Act 2004, to produce a SCI which will guide community and stakeholder involvement in the production of its Development Plan.
 Broadland District Council first adopted its SCI in 2006, having first undergone extensive public consultation and subsequent examination by the Planning Inspectorate (as required by legislation at that time). - 1.3 As a result of the Town and Country Planning (Local Development) (England) (Amendment) Regulations 2008, the Council produced an update to its SCI in that year, to be read alongside the original 2006 document.
-The Planning Act 2008 also removed the requirement for SCI's to undergo examination and for them to follow a similar production process as other Development Plan Documents. - 1.4 The 2006 SCI and its 2008 update were used to inform the production of the 2008-2026 Local Plan for Broadland, which includes Development Plan Documents (DPDs) such as the Joint Core Strategy (Adopted January 2014), the Development Management DPD (Adopted August 2015), the Site Allocations DPD and the Growth Triangle Area Action Plan DPD (both to be adopted during 2016). - 1.5 This revised Statement of Community Involvement (2016) replaces the original SCI, which was adopted in 2006 and is intended to apply to the emerging Development Plan, which will run until 2038.
+The Planning Act 2008 also removed the requirement for SCIs to undergo examination and for them to follow a similar production process as other Development Plan Documents. - 1.4 The 2006 SCI and its 2008 update were used to inform the production of the 2008-2026 Local Plan for Broadland, which included Development Plan Documents (DPDs) such as the Joint Core Strategy (Adopted January 2014), the Development Management DPD (Adopted August 2015), the Site Allocations DPD and the Growth Triangle Area Action Plan DPD (adopted July 2016). - 1.5 A revised Statement of Community Involvement (2016) replaced the original SCI, which was adopted in 2006 and applied to the current Development Plan, which runs until 2038.
 The SCI was updated in 2019 to reflect the requirements of the Neighbourhood Planning Act 2017.
-Given that legislation requires local planning authorities to review their SCI every five years, a further review of the document was undertaken in 2021/2022.
-The conclusion of this review was that the document did not need updating, but that several minor, factual amendments were required.
+Given that legislation requires local planning authorities to review their SCI every five years, a further review of the document was undertaken in 2021/2022. - 1.6 The current review took place in January 2025, to include the new Greater Norwich Local Plan (adopted March 2024), revised National Planning Policy Framework (December 2024) and to include methods of public consultation carried forward from Covid-19 measures.
+The conclusion of this update was that several minor, factual amendments were required.
 These do not materially change the Council's approach to community involvement in plan making.